gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

 Now, we're ready to go!

-## Exercise 1 - Preparation of the workspace
+## Preliminary Exercise 1 - Preparation of the workspace

 We have prepared a base source code for you to develop.
 The simulation includes all the needed code already, but the exercises will need you to fork our repository and install it in the construct.